 Photomechanical Prints: History, Technology, Aesthetics, and Use (October 30 - November 3, 2023)

 Please note that the maximum number of awards have already been giving out for this program - application are no longer being accepted.

 Criteria for Review

 - Applicant must be planning to attend an upcoming Collaborative Workshop in Photograph Conservation as a participant from outside the U.S. or Canada.

 - Appropriateness of workshop to furthering the applicant’s professional development.

-- Preference may be given to applicants who have not received FAIC funding within the past three years.
+- Preference may be given to applicants who have not received recent support from FAIC.

-When you apply for an FAIC professional development scholarship, you will be automatically considered for awards generously funded by FAIC, The Andrew W. Mellon Foundation, National Endowment for the Humanities, and Tru Vue.
+When you apply for an FAIC professional development scholarship, you will be automatically considered for awards generously funded by FAIC, the Mellon Foundation, and National Endowment for the Humanities.